19 Unmissable Things To Do In Madeira

 Both peaks are buried deep in the misty heart of the island, not that far from the Valley of the Nuns.
 Hiking trails are notoriously difficult to follow in this region as they can seemingly disappear into nothingness, leaving you following your intuition to get you to your destination.

 We usually use Maps.Me for hiking trails as they tend to map them much better than Google Maps.
 Plus, they’re offline so long as you’ve downloaded the area in advance.
+However, they’re starting to try and charge for a Pro version lately, so we might have to look elsehwere if it becomes too intrusive.

 17. See the Traditional Santana Houses